-Amendment, to make an exception for flag-burning.
-President Bush thus advocated what would have been the first truncation of the Bill of Rights in any respect since its ratification.
-Moreover, President Bush sought to deal a particularly devastating blow to the Bill of Rights by limiting the expression of political dissent.
+George Bush immediately denounced the decision and called for a constitutional amendment to limit the scope of the First Amendment, to make an exception for flag burning.
+He thus advocated what would have been the first truncation of the Bill of Rights in any respect since its ratification.
+Moreover, President Bush sought to deal a particularly devastating blow to the Bill of Rights: to limit the expression of political dissent.
 Such expression long has been viewed as at the heart of the free speech guarantee, which is itself widely considered to be a "preferred freedom," of supreme importance among the Bill of Rights pantheon.
 Most ironically, President Bush characterized his recommendation as a gesture of patriotism, and many citizens and public officials who supported this effort to curtail the First Amendment sounded the same allegedly patriotic theme.
-They clearly had forgotten the principle, which is often attributed to Thomas Jefferson, "Dissent is the highest form of patriotism."
+They clearly had forgotten the principle, which is often attributed to Thomas Jefferson, that "Dissent is the highest form of patriotism."

-Another respect in which candidate George Bush inverted patriotic values-by suggesting that it is patriotic to undermine the Bill of Rights, and unpatriotic to defend these rights-was in his attacks on Michael Dukakis' membership in the American Civil Liberties Union (ACLU), and thus on the ACLU itself.
-It is appalling that Bush was able to depict his opponent's support of an organization dedicated to enforcing the Bill of Rights for all as a liability.
+Another respect in which candidate George Bush inverted patriotic values ---by suggesting that it is patriotic to undermine the Bill of Rights, and unpatriotic to defend these rights - was in his attacks on Michael Dukakis's membership in the American Civil Liberties Union (ACLU), and thus on the ACLU itself.
+It is appalling that Bush was able to depict as a liability his opponent's support of an organization dedicated to enforcing the Bill of Rights for all.
 To the contrary, such support should be viewed as an asset.
-Indeed, it is useful to recall, Michael Dukakis regarded it as such as he is the one who brought his membership to public attention during the campaign, proudly boasting that he was a "card-carrying member" of the ACLU."
+Indeed, it is useful to recall, Michael Dukakis regarded it as such; he is the one who brought his membership to public attention during the campaign, proudly boasting that he was a "card-carrying member" of the ACLU.

-To be sure, as the head of this organization that prides itself on defending freedom of thought and expression-including for dissenters-I am hardly arguing that all ACLU policies unquestionably set forth the only correct way of interpreting the Bill of Rights.
-Therefore, I would be no more offended by George Bush's criticism of particular ACLU pol-
+To be sure, as the head of this organization, which prides itself on defending freedom of thought and expression including for dissenters - I am hardly arguing that all ACLU policies unquestionably set forth the only correct way of interpreting the Bill of Rights.
+Therefore, I would be no more offended by George Bush's criticism of particular ACLU policies than I am by dissenting opinions from specific Supreme Court constructions of Bill of Rights provisions.